SPMG9T6/SBRPProject/README.md

 Step 5: For direct access to HR View, you go to http://localhost:5000/hr For direct access to Staff View, go to http://localhost:5000/staff

+Step 6: To access unit tests, go to test_unit.py

 ### Features